anarchocactus/Marlin/README.md

 ### Setup and Calibration

+First, execute the Delta Calbration, either by using the menu item or manually (G33).
+This takes some time as the calibration process goes through up to 7 iterations.

-The first step should be to set the correct Z probe offset.
+The next step should be to set the correct Z probe offset.
 Adjustment of the probe offset is a very manual process.
 To the rescue comes the Probe Offset Wizard that can be enabled in the firmware and then can be used from the LCD.
 There is however one major problem: When using the Wizard it does not disable soft endstops so you cannot adjust z below zero.
 I have filed a bug for it (https://github.com/MarlinFirmware/Marlin/issues/20848).
 But there is a workaround by manually setting M211 S0 and/or by enabling a corresponing menu item in the firmware und using that for triggering soft endstops.
 Be careful what you do as there is good chance to crash the nozzle into the bed by accident when using the touch screen!

 Setting the Z probe offset works as follows (at least for me):